Slicing Unbalanced Optimal Transport: Background

-$\SOT(\al, \be)$ is defined in terms of the Kantorovich formulation of OT, hence inherits the following drawbacks: $\SOT(\al, \be) < +\infty$ only when $m(\al) = m(\be)$, and may not provide meaningful comparisons in presence of outliers.
-To overcome such limitations, prior work have proposed sliced versions of partial OT \cite{bonneel2019spot,bai2022sliced}, a particular instance of UOT.
-However, their contributions only apply to measures whose samples have constant mass.
+\looseness=-1 For the 1D partial OT problem, \citet{bonneel2019spot} solve a one dimensional injective partial assignment in quasilinear complexity, but which does not allow for mass destruction in the source measure, while \citet{bai2022sliced} proposed an efficient procedure with a quadratic worst case complexity.
+However, their algorithms only apply to measures whose samples have constant mass (\eg, $\al_i=\be_j=1$).
 In the next section, we generalize their line of work and propose a new way of combining sliced OT and unbalanced OT.